-Tallinn to St Petersburg train is a journey leg of the Tallinn-Moscow train line.
+Tallinn to St Petersburg train is a journey leg of the Tallinn – Moscow train line operated by Russian railways.
 Many passengers prefer this route due to the romantic atmosphere that only a train journey can offer.
 Once you step on-board the train, you will be greeted and serviced as a highly valued guest, not as another passenger.
 There is no 1st class or 2nd class, all tickets are the same category.
 There is no 3rd class offered.

-How to book Tallinn to St Petersburg train tickets?
+How to book Tallinn to St Petersburg train tickets online ?

 Your journey starts with purchasing train tickets and making visa arrangements.
 You have two options to buy Tallinn to St Petersburg train tickets: online or at the Tallinn Train Station ticket counter.
 Please remember to bring your passport if you’d like to use the second option.

 In theory, tickets can be purchased two months in advance.
 However, I had trouble looking up online tickets further than 1 month from today, the website gave me an error.
-At the time of writing, the prices were as follows:
+As of November 2019, the prices were as follows:

 4-four-berth coupe– 54€/person/one way